Targeted Lung Health Checks

 • live in a part of the UK where lung health checks are available.

 If you think you should have been invited but have not received an invitation, you can contact the programme in your local area and ask for a referral.
-You can check to see if the programme is available near you on the NHS website

 What happens at a lung health check?

-Your lung health consultation
+Your lung health check appointment

 The first part of a targeted lung health check is an appointment to talk to a healthcare professional, usually a nurse.
 This could be in person or over the phone.